-The Israeli health care system is a complex and relatively fragmented one.
-Its base is a universal basket of services which every resident is entitled to.
-Two mandatory taxes - health and income – are its main financial sources.
-Yet, in fact, it is a mixture of privatized insurance(s) and commercialized medicine of different sorts.
-If there was a "commercialization index" Israeli would have been graded high, probably higher than the UK (see below).
+The Israeli health care system is complex and relatively fragmented.
+Its base is a universal basket of services to which every resident is entitled.
+Two mandatory taxes – health and income – are its main financial sources.
+In fact, the “system” operates as a mixture of public and privatized insurance(s) as well as commercialized medicine of different sorts.
+If there was a “commercialization index,” Israel would have been graded high, probably higher than the UK (see below).

-The Ministry of Health (MOH) is in charge of planning and supervision, but also runs hospitals and is in charge of public health services.
-The health funds are non-profit health maintenance organizations (HMOs) responsible for the provision of the "health care basket" as defined by law to their members.
-The health funds administer and provide primary and secondary care, and finance (and sometimes provide) hospitalization services.
-Along the public system, and intermingled with it, there is a growing private sector.
+The Ministry of Health (MOH) is responsible for the system’s planning and supervision, including public health services, and runs several hospitals.
+Four non-profit health maintenance organizations (HMOs), called health funds locally, are responsible for providing a basic “health care basket” as defined by law to their members.
+These HMOs administer and provide primary and secondary care, and finance (and sometimes provide) hospitalization services.
+Alongside the public system, and intermingled with it, is a growing private sector.

-While the 1994 National Health Insurance Law (NHIL) created a single payer universal system providing broad coverage, during the last 25 years Israel underwent a gradual but steady process of privatization of financing and ownership of health care.
-There has been a cumulative erosion of the healthcare services’ basket, during the almost three decades following the implementation of the law.
-Increasing costs due to demographic changes and rising healthcare prices were not matched by increases in public financing, causing a cumulative deficit of about 26%, which represents a shortfall of about NIS 20 billion in the budgets of the health funds) Levi & Davidovich, 2022).
+In 1994, the National Health Insurance Law (NHIL) created a single payer universal system providing broad coverage.
+Nonetheless, over the last 25 years Israel has experienced a steady, gradual process of privatization of financing and ownership of health care, accompanied by a cumulative erosion of publicly provided healthcare services.
+As shown in Figure 1, rising costs, driven by demographic changes and rising healthcare prices were not matched by increased public financing, causing a cumulative deficit of about 26%, a shortfall of about NIS 20 billion in the HMOs’ budgets (Levi & Davidovich, 2022).

+---Place Figure 1 Here ---